 Steve Jobs was able to dictate terms because he had an iconic device.
 Apple’s a product-centric company, where every gadget is meticulously designed for the most elegant experience.
 Consumers snapped up anything Apple, and they give clout to anyone they feverishly follow.

 So when AT&T’s deal expired, Verizon and Sprint paid and arm and a leg to carry the iPhone.
-“You’ve got to almost put the iPhone, to be fair, in a separate category,” Sprint’s CEO Dan Hesse said.
-"The Apple brand, and that device, has done so well -- it’s like comparing someone to Michael Jordan.”
+“You’ve got to almost put the iPhone, to be fair, in a separate category,” Sprint’s CEO Dan Hesse told Charlie Rose in an interview.
+“The Apple brand, and that device, has done so well — it’s like comparing someone to Michael Jordan.”

 The Future of Mobile

 There are many similarities between the strategies of Google and Microsoft.
 There are also many similarities between Apple today and Apple from yesteryear.
 No doubt, the future changed, but some things stay the same.
 Everybody knows Android and iOS are wildly popular.
 The two operating systems own 85 percent of the smartphone market, according to IDC.

 Android, however, nabbed the lion’s share, owning nearly a 70 percent share.
 In fact, iOS and Android growth is 10 times greater than PC adoption in the ’80s, according to Flurry Analytics.
 And smartphones, by comparison, are gaining users twice as fast as the Internet did during the dotcom boom in the ’90s and three times faster than social at its peak a few years ago.